 A Quick Comparison of Our Favorites in 2024

 1. Generac 7117 Portable Inverter Generator – Best Overall

-The eco-mode allows for extra-efficient low-power operation at a very quiet noise level.
-Of course, this generator is never loud.
+The eco-mode allows for efficient low-power operation at a tranquil noise level.
+Of course, the GP200i generator is never loud.
 It was one of the quietest models we tested, making it a great choice for camping.
 It was also very conservative with fuel, running for more than 10 hours at 25 percent load on just a single gallon of gas.

 2. Generac 5734 Gas Powered Portable Generator – Best Value

-Whether you need a generator to power an entire job site’s worth of tools or you just need a reliable backup generator with enough juice to power your house in case of an outage, the Generac 5734 GP15000E is a stout unit that packs 15,000 watts of power.
-It can easily power an entire house or job site and you’ll be unlikely to experience any voltage drops.
+Whether you need a generator to power an entire job site’s worth of tools or a reliable backup generator with enough juice to power your house in case of an outage, the Generac 5734 GP15000E is a stout unit that packs 15,000 watts of power.
+It can easily power an entire house or job site, and you’ll unlikely experience any voltage drops.

-Also, it is a very loud and heavy unit that’s not easy to move around, despite the large wheels.
+Also, it is a very loud and heavy unit that’s not easy to move around despite the large wheels.
 Our complaints with the GP15000E are relatively minor, and when you consider all of the power packed into this generator, we believe it’s one of the best Generac portable generators for the money.